Appendix A — Contributors & acknowledgments

 A.3 Datasets

-The book reuses several published datasets, cited in the chapters that use them — among them the Brauer et al. (2008) yeast growth-rate study (via the Bioconnector tutorials), the DeRisi et al. (1997) diauxic-shift time course, the airway RNA-seq dataset (Himes et al.), GEO accession GSE103512, ENCODE CTCF peaks (ENCFF960ZGP), a DNA-methylation dataset from a Galaxy tutorial, and curated microbiome and single-cell datasets from Bioconductor data packages.
+The book reuses several published datasets, cited in the chapters that use them — among them the palmerpenguins data (CC0) and msleep (bundled with ggplot2) used in the tidyverse chapters, the DeRisi et al. (1997) diauxic-shift time course, the airway RNA-seq dataset (Himes et al.), GEO accession GSE103512, ENCODE CTCF peaks (ENCFF960ZGP), a DNA-methylation dataset from a Galaxy Training Network tutorial (CC BY 4.0), and curated microbiome and single-cell datasets from Bioconductor data packages.
 Datasets we redistribute are vendored under data/; figure sources are recorded in images/README.md.

 A.4 Tools